AniJadeja/docker-starting-guide/CustomDockerCompose.md

 ## use this with caution

-3. `dc clean-up` : which will clean everything inside docker system.
+3. `dc up -c` : which will clean everything inside docker system.
 All the images, containers, volumes no matter they are in use or not.
                    It will run `docker system prune -a -f` and then `docker-compose up --build`.